 so as to make it easier to alter Bootstrap’s default styling with this file as desired.

 The benefit of this method is that practically all Bootstrap components are bundled as a React component in these libraries.
-For example, a full Bootstrap modal component could now be easily imported as <Modal />
+For example, a full Bootstrap modal component can now be easily imported as <Modal />

 in our React application.

 Bootstrap can be used directly on elements and components in your React app by applying the built-in classes as you would any other class.
-To demonstrate the use of Bootstrap classes and components, let’s create a basic theme switcher React component.
+To demonstrate the use of Bootstrap classes and components, let’s create a basic theme switcher React component:

 classes to set the size and color of the dropdown button.